 – Help with registration and reception, and offer guidance to visitors at the venue

 – Maintain the conference hall or workshop rooms

 – Promote the conference and the relevant publications

 * A good command of Chinese is a plus

 This is your opportunity to deeply participate in the conference with hundreds of talented media veterans and gain insight and experience from them.

 To sign up, click here!
-For any questions, please contact us with the form below.

 If you would like to volunteer, sponsor or speak at N3Con, contact us at firstname.lastname@example.org